 The project is split into five parts: data collection, point cloud and image generation, acquisition of leaf mask, scaling of leaf mask, and point cloud cropping.

 The data collection phase involves determining what data to collect, where to collect the data, and how to collect the data.
-As the project was performed in partnership with a lab working on sorghum genetic modifications, the collected data are images of sorghum plants at different stages of growth.
-The data was collected in one of the greenhouse rooms in which they are performing their experiments.
+As the project was performed in partnership with a lab working on sorghum genetic modifications for drought resistant plants, the collected data are images of sorghum plants at different stages of growth.
+The data was collected in one of the UIUC greenhouse rooms in which they are performing their experiments.
 And the data was collected via a stereo camera called the “ZED” camera by Stereo Labs.
-The data is collected in a proprietary .svo format that needs to be processed by the ZED SDK to obtain more useful data.
+The data is collected in a proprietary .svo format that needs to be processed by the ZED SDK to obtain more specific and useful data.

 The generation of the point cloud of the scene is obtained by first extracting the coordinates and color values of all the points from .svo recordings using the ZED SDK and provided API, and then formatting the data into a data structure that is easy to read and manipulate.
 The 2D image generation is performed using the provided ZED SDK API.